-We have implemented and are planning a series of investigations in Tel Aviv to assess the phenomenon of trafficking young girls from Russia, Moldova, and Ukraine into Israel.
+We have implemented and are planning a series of investigations in Tel Aviv, Israel to assess the phenomenon of trafficking young girls from Russia, Moldova, and Ukraine into Israel.
 Many of these victims are then transited to Lebanon and Cyprus.
 Most; however, are left in Tel Aviv to face an unimaginable life of sexual exploitation and human rights abuses.
 The strong presence of Russian mafia in Israel is an extreme threat to Israel’s national security.
 Join with us in protecting Israel from the Russian mafia by retrieving the victims with the authorities and bringing this injustice to light!

 2012 Trafficking in Persons Report – Israel